istio/istio.io/content/docs/tasks/policy-enforcement/denial-and-list/index.md

 ---
-title: White or Black Listing
+title: Denials and White/Black Listing
-description: Shows how to control access to a service using white or black listing.
+description: Shows how to control access to a service using simple denials or white/black listing.
 weight: 20
-keywords: [policies, white list, black list]
+keywords: [policies, denial, whitelist, blacklist]
 aliases:
     - /docs/tasks/basic-access-control.html
     - /docs/tasks/security/basic-access-control/index.html
     - /docs/tasks/security/secure-access-control/index.html
 ---

-This task shows how to control access to a service white or black listing.
+This task shows how to control access to a service using simple denials or white/black listing.

 ## Before you begin